asadulla-4f3/react-redux-demo/README.md

 ## Thinks to Remember:

-React is a library used to build user interfaces.
-Redux is a library for managing state in a predictable way in JavaScript applications.
-React-redux is a library that provides bindings to use React and Redux together in an application.
+React is a library used to build user interfaces.\n Redux is a library for managing state in a predictable way in JavaScript applications.\n React-redux is a library that provides bindings to use React and Redux together in an application.

 **_When should We use redux in our react application?_**